DineshBS44/GRG-Token/README.md

 # GRG Token

-GRG token is an ERC20 based standard fungible Token which is deployed to the Ethereum public network with a total supply of 1,000,000
+GRG token is an ERC20 based standard fungible Token which is deployed to the Ethereum public network with a total supply of 1,000,000 tokens

-## How is the token built?
+## How is the token made?

-This token's smart contract is written in solidity with the help of OpenZeppelin librAary and truffle is used to compile and deploy to the Ethereum's public test network called Rinkeby.
+This Token's smart contract is written in solidity with the help of OpenZeppelin library and Truffle is used to compile and deploy to the Ethereum's public test network called Rinkeby.

 ## What is the contract address of this token?